 C. those who park their car in the parking lot and leave the engine running (e.g. Because they are waiting for somebody and outside its too cold or hot).

 This new law is meaningless to its core.
 One amendment is never going to change people who have long been ruthlessly disregarding it.
 And people who have common sense do not need a silly regulation.
-In my opinion, the people who will mostly have to pay for this absurd law are the drivers from group B and C. I cannot imagine how the police will watch and catch someone who using the phone while on the motorway hurtling along at 150km / h.
-With regard to existing traffic and the average number of police cars on the road, it feels like something out of reach.
-Therefore, officials naturally have to focus on the easier way to enforce the articles of the law.
+In my opinion, the people who will mostly have to pay for this silly law are the drivers from group B and C. I cannot imagine how the police will watch and catch someone who was using the phone while on the motorway hurtling along at 150km / h.
+About existing traffic and the average number of police cars on the road, it feels like something out of reach.
+Therefore, officials naturally have to focus on the more natural way to enforce the articles of the law.

 Simple Business Plan

 Whoever invented this was nothing more than a proficient trader.
 My Monday morning is a great example.
 The business plan was simple: